alridho12/peeworld_fe/README.md

 ## About The Project

-Rekrut is a jobseeker website project that aims to assist Software Developers in finding jobs that match their skills.
+Peworld is a jobseeker website project that aims to assist Software Developers in finding jobs that match their skills.

 On this website, job seekers can create a profile, upload their experience and portfolio.
 Peworld also offers a feature to connect job seekers with companies that are looking for candidates with the required skills.